-We are pleased to be here today to summarize our past work on concessions issues, discuss the need for concession reform, and provide some details on the Park Service's use of concessioner special accounts.
-My remarks today are based on over 30 reports and testimonies we have issued over the past 20 years.
-Of the six land management agencies, much of our work on concessions has focused on the concession activities at the National Park Service within the Department of the Interior.
-In addition, we have also reviewed concession activities in the other five land management agencies including, the U.S. Forest Service within the Department of Agriculture; Bureau of Land Management, Bureau of Reclamation, and U.S. Fish and Wildlife Service within the Department of the Interior; and the U.S. Army Corps of Engineers within the Department of Defense.
-Our most recent report on concessions, which we issued in April 1996, discussed rates of returns from concessioners operating in civilian agencies throughout the federal government.
-The findings of that report as well as the others continues to demonstrate the need for concessions reform among the land management agencies.
+We are pleased to be here today to summarize our past work on concession issues and discuss the need for concession reform.
+My remarks today are based on over 30 reports and testimonies we have issued on concessions over the past 20 years-much of which has focused on the concession activities at the National Park Service.
+Our most recent report on concessions, which we issued in April 1996, discussed the rates of returns from concessioners operating in civilian agencies throughout the federal government.
+This report provided a comparison of the Park Service's concessions programs with those of other federal agencies.
+The findings of that report as well as the others continues to demonstrate the need for concessions reform in the Park Service as well as in other land management agencies.